 In a small number of cases, despite targeted additional intervention and involvement of specialised agencies, a child may need further support to make expected progress.
 At this stage of the graduated approach a request for an Education, Health and Care (EHC) assessment can be made to the LA.

-Further information on applying for an Education, Health and Care Plan can be found on Surrey's local offer website: www.surreylocaloffer.org.uk unable to talk to the teacher, or is not satisfied with the teacher's comments, should ask to speak to the SENCo.
+Further information on applying for an Education, Health and Care Plan can be found on Surrey's local offer website: www.surreylocaloffer.org.uk

 Arrangements for Complaints: